18harsh/Digit-Recognition/README.md

 # Digits-Recognition
-Identifies the number which is drawn by the user.
+I combined my paint application which was made using pygame and digit recognition model to identify the number which is drawn by the user.

 # Images
 ![](Screenshots/2020-08-04%20(8).png)